Medical-Event-Data-Standard/meds_etl/README.md

 All commands generally take an additional parameter --backend, that allows users to switch between different backends.

-We currently support three backends: polars (the default), cpp, and duckdb.
+We currently support two backends: polars (the default) and cpp.

 Backend information: